 When making software subset selections, you can select a software subset category (such as General Applications), or an individual software subset within a category (such as DOS Tools).
 If you select a software subset that has a dependency with another subset that is not yet selected, the other subset is selected automatically.
-When a dependent subset is automatically selected, a dialog box with a message similar to the following is displayed:
+When a subset with dependencies is selected, a dialog box with a message similar to the following is displayed:

-'''

-The chosen subset(s) require one or more additional subset(s)

-which will be loaded automatically:
+''' The chosen subset(s) require one or more additional subset(s) which will be loaded automatically:

 Doc.
-Preparation Tools (OSFDCMT500)
+Preparation Tools (OSFDCMT505) '''

-'''